Hello, how are you? My name is Tiago and I am the founder of the blog Go To Portugal and if you have already asked

 In this blog, I will help you to discover the tourist attractions (they also deserve to be visited), but my main goal is to help you to discover the real Portugal.

 You will discover amazing places that few tourists know such as Peneda-Gerês National Park, villages frozen in time, beautiful landscapes and the Portuguese traditions.
 I am not going to show you just these incredible places, you will also get detailed information on how to visit the Portuguese wonders, step by step.

 Know that I am not going to keep anything from you, when I visit a place, a company, and if the service provided is not the best, you will be informed.
 That was the case, for example, of the Douro cruise.

-In five years of existence, the blog has gained more than:
+In 10 years of existence, the blog has gained more than: